 Skip to main content

-Glioblastoma multiforme (GBM) is the most common and most aggressive of the primary brain tumors and is highly malignant.
-It infiltrates the brain extensively, and at times may become enormous before symptoms appear, but it seldom metastasizes, or spreads, to the spinal cord or outside the nervous system.
-GBM symptoms are typically caused by the tumor's growing size, which increases pressure in the skull and on the brain.
+GBM symptoms are often caused by the tumor's growing size, which increases pressure in the skull and on the brain.
 Specific symptoms may suggest a tumor's location, size or type.
-A seizure may be the first indication of a brain tumor, or the first sign of a recurring tumor.
-Most patients also experience headaches at some point during the course of their illness.
-Other symptoms may include:
+A seizure may be the first indication of a brain tumor or an early sign that one has come back.
+Most patients also experience headaches at some point while it's present.

 • Change in vision